MatthewFilipovich/torchoptics/docs/source/index.rst

     pip install torchoptics

-To install the library in development mode, first clone the GitHub repository and then use pip to install it in editable mode:
+For development mode, clone the GitHub repository and install it in editable mode:

 .. code-block:: bash